RaghavAwasthi/RaghavAwasthi/README.md

 - ⚡ Fun fact: ...
 -->

-I am a 1st year student at PSIT Kanpur with dream to unturn every stone on earth.
+I am an open source Evangalist with dream to unturn every stone on earth.
 I love Android Development from the bottom of my heart and spend tons of hours over it.